In this article I’m going to give you my honest Tune Wasserträger 2.0 review.

 It’s a carbon bottle cage where the bolts weigh over half the weight of the bottle cage itself, for a total of 14 grams.
 The bottle cage is 9 grams.

-So first of, let’s get one thing out of the way and that’s the following.
-The Tune Wasserträger 2.0 is a really good bottle cage, that does it’s job near perfect.
+So first off, let’s get one thing out of the way and that’s the following.
+The Tune Wasserträger 2.0 is a really good bottle cage that does its job near perfect.

 I lost one of the rubbers really quickly, probably when I removed the water bottle while riding.
 This wasn’t a big deal, because two provided too much grip anyway.
 But that’s something to keep in mind.